MahmoudSaber2/cosmetics-api/AUTH_SELECT_API_TESTING.md

 ## Overview
 This document provides comprehensive testing scenarios for the Authentication and Select Options API endpoints using various tools like Postman, cURL, and automated testing frameworks.

+**Note**: All cURL examples below use the local development server (`http://localhost:8000`).
+To test against the testing server, replace the base URL with `https://ecv1-api.testingelmo.com/api/v1` and adjust the paths accordingly.

 ## Prerequisites
 - Test database with sample data (users, categories)
 - API base URLs: